15 best beaches near Bristol under 90 minutes away

 Weston-super-Mare beach

-Seaside places near Bristol
+Weston-super-Mare beach near Bristol

-Brean Beach, Down Road, North Somerset
+Brean Beach, North Somerset

 Two miles down the coast from Weston-super-Mare is one of the longest stretches of sandy beach in Europe – a 7-mile stretch of beach and dunes.
 It’s a funny drive to reach the beach, through lots of caravan parks to a wild and rugged piece of coastline.
-Again, this is mudflat territory so it’s not a strip-off-and-flee-into-the-water kind of day out, as it’s dangerous to walk too far out at low tide, but if you heed the warning signs then the flat sands are more than enough to quench your beach appetite.

-Down one end, the beach’s flatness attracts many a landkiter to whip across its surface, while down the other is one of the great landmarks of the Somerset coastline – Brean Down.
+Down one end, the beach’s flatness attracts many a landkiter to whip across its surface, while at the other end is one of the great landmarks of the Somerset coastline – Brean Down.
 Within its dramatic cliff walls, there is a small but exciting cave to explore, plus a number of nearby rocks to clamber on.

 The adventurous and energetic can climb the steps (there are over 100) to the top of this 97-metre high ‘natural pier’ for exquisite 360 degree views over the Somerset Levels and Bristol Channel, back to Weston-super-Mare.
 If it’s not too blowy up there, go all the way to the end to discover the ruin of a Victorian fort – built to defend the country against a possible Napoleonic invasion.